Nancy Gonzalez Clutch

 Nancy Gonzalez for sale on 1stDibs

-Nancy Gonzalez handbags are typically made from eclectic, naturally dyed skins like iridescent python and cobalt-blue ostrich or plant-based materials like banana leaf.
-But the brand’s signature material is crocodile skin, often dyed in bright colors, with the majority of their leathers sourced from the Gonzalez farms in Colombia.
 The designer has also partnered with top contemporary artists such as Will Cotton, Jim Hodges, Jenny Holzer, KAWS and Dr. Lakra on limited-edition designs for the TWO x TWO for AIDS and Art gala and auction, hosted by the Dallas Museum of Art and amfAR, The Foundation for AIDS Research.

-With a joyous exuberance in their colorful designs, the bags are a favorite of global A-listers and tastemakers alike.
-Beyond its handbag and purse collection, the Nancy Gonzalez brand has also expanded to men’s and women’s accessories and shoes, launching its first footwear collection in 2016.
-All of these new additions embrace the brand’s distinctive style with crocodile skin and vivid hues while also pushing their designs forward with new pieces and techniques like laser cutting.
+Beyond its handbag and purse collection, the Nancy Gonzalez brand also expanded to men’s and women’s accessories and shoes, launching its first footwear collection in 2016.
+All of these new additions embraced the brand’s distinctive style with crocodile skin and vivid hues while also pushing their designs forward with new pieces and techniques like laser cutting.
+The company closed its doors in 2024.

 Find vintage Nancy Gonzalez handbags and other accessories on 1stDibs today.

-Finding the Right clutches for You
+Finding the Right Clutches for You

 Clutches are handbags without handles that are carried by hand.
 One of the oldest known clutches was made in Mosul, Iraq, in the 14th century.
 It was made of brass and inlaid with gold and silver in geometric patterns.
 Although the loops on the side indicate it likely had handles to wear as a shoulder bag, manuscripts show a similar example being carried by hand.